Roadmap 2026

 #1: Canary to stable, and native mobile

-The canary client is now the best way to use Fluxer.
-It is past build v0.0.200, compared with v0.0.8 for the original stable desktop client, and includes hundreds of fixes plus major voice and video work: screen sharing with audio, text in voice, better DM calls, a stronger device selector, more mic processing controls, DeepFilterNet3 noise suppression, and LiveKit-backed E2EE for voice and video in enrolled testing communities.
+The canary client is the newest way to use Fluxer.
+It's past build v0.0.200, compared with v0.0.8 for the original stable desktop client, and includes hundreds of fixes plus big voice and video work: screen sharing with audio, text in voice, better DM calls, a stronger device selector, more mic processing controls, DeepFilterNet3 noise suppression, and LiveKit-backed E2EE for voice and video in testing communities that have it turned on.

-The launch PWA had rough edges, but it worked in the browser and as an installable app from day one, and it keeps improving while the native app moves through testing.
+The launch PWA worked in the browser and as an installable app from day one, and it keeps improving while the native app moves through testing.

-Flutter also gives us a desktop path later.
+Flutter also gives Fluxer a desktop path later.
 Mobile comes first, but Flutter can become an alternative to Electron for low-end devices.

 #2: Self-hosting and the backend cleanup

-Self-hosting is the next major release after canary stabilisation, targeted for early to mid June 2026.
-It includes Docker images, documentation, and an interactive setup command that walks you through configuring an instance in your terminal.
+Self-hosting work is back in the public repository after the 15 June 2026 sync.
+The goal is Docker images, operator-focused documentation, and a web setup wizard that walks you through configuring an instance.
 A typical self-hosted instance only needs the app services, a database, Valkey, and NATS.

 Fluxer.app is much larger than a normal self-hosted instance will ever need to be.
 It runs the TypeScript API and Worker, the clustered Erlang Gateway, the Rust Media Proxy, NATS, and newer Rust services for users, messages, search, unfurling, and Snowflake IDs.
-People running their own instances should get the benefit of that work without having to understand the whole hosted setup: the hosted instance pays for and stress-tests the hard parts, and instance operators get the tools and documentation to run Fluxer themselves.
+People running their own instances should get the benefit of that work without copying the hosted setup: Fluxer.app stress-tests the hard parts, and instance operators get the simpler shape.

 Gateway clustering is a recent example.
 Fluxer started with one Gateway node because the original design was built for a much smaller user base.
 After the growth spike, that became a reliability problem.
-We rolled out Erlang Gateway clustering, then split the gateway into specialised tiers: stateless websocket pods for client connections, and separate stateful clusters for sessions, guilds, presence, calls, and push notifications.
-All tiers discover one another through Erlang distributed clustering.
-A guild pod failure now only affects guilds on that pod instead of every connected user, and each tier scales on its own.
+I rolled out Erlang Gateway clustering, then split the gateway into specialised tiers for websocket connections, sessions, guilds, presence, calls, and push notifications.
+A problem in one stateful tier is now contained instead of taking down every connected user, and each tier scales on its own.

 Scheduled maintenance - Incident details - Fluxer - Status